leap-laboratories/PIZZA/README.md

 ### BaseLLMAttributor and BaseAsyncLLMAttributor

-`BaseLLMAttributor` and `BaseAsyncLLMAttributor` are abstract base classes that defines the interface for all LLM attributors.
+`BaseLLMAttributor` and `BaseAsyncLLMAttributor` are abstract base classes that define the interfaces for all LLM attributors.
 They declare the `compute_attributions` method, which must be implemented by any concrete attributor class.
 This method takes an input text and computes the attribution scores for each token.

 Note that `BaseAsyncLLMAttributor` uses `asyncio` to makes requests and therefore calls to `compute_attributions` in concrete classes (such as `OpenAIAttributor`) must be awaited using the `await` keyword.